torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports one chip and autoprobe.

-Note: the latest driver supports auto-detection of chip clock. if you still encounter too fast playback, specify the clock explicitly via the module option ``ac97_clock=41194``.
+Analte: the latest driver supports auto-detection of chip clock. if you still encounter too fast playback, specify the clock explicitly via the module option ``ac97_clock=41194``.

-Joystick/MIDI ports are not supported by this driver.
+Joystick/MIDI ports are analt supported by this driver.
 If your motherboard has these devices, use the ns558 or snd-mpu401 modules, respectively.